Zhenzhan Zhang, Jianguang Ji* and Hao Liu* Pages 2175 - 2194 ( 20 )

-Background: Drug repurposing, the application of known drugs and compounds with a non-oncology primary purpose, might be an attractive strategy to offer more effective treatment options to patients with cancer at a low cost and reduced time.
+Background: Drug repurposing, the application of known drugs and compounds with a primary non-oncology purpose, might be an attractive strategy to offer more effective treatment options to cancer patients at a low cost and reduced time.

 Results: Many old drugs showed previously unknown effects or off-target effects and can be intelligently applied for cancer chemoprevention and therapy.
 The identification of repurposed drugs needs to combine evidence from mechanical studies and population-based studies.
 Due to the heterogeneity of cancer, patient-derived tumor organoids can be used to screen the non-oncological drugs in vitro.

 Conclusion: These identified old drugs could be repurposed in oncology and might be added as adjuvants and finally benefit patients with cancers.

 Drug repurposing, anti-cancer, population cohort, drug screening, organoid, future direction of cancer.

 Department of General Surgery, Nanfang Hospital, Southern Medical University, Guangzhou, Center for Primary Health Care Research, Lund University/Region Skåne, Department of General Surgery, Nanfang Hospital, Southern Medical University, Guangzhou